North Carolina Car Insurance Guide

 Insuring Cars with Rebuilt Titles

 Once you’ve repaired a salvage car and obtained a rebuilt title, it must be insured.
-Luckily, you should have no difficulty getting rebuilt title insurance.
-Most major North Carolina insurers provide this coverage.
-But many won’t offer full coverage options like collision or comprehensive.
+Luckily, you should have no difficulty finding a company willing to insure rebuilds.
+Most major North Carolina providers cover rebuilt cars, but won’t offer full coverage options like collision or comprehensive.
 You often can only get the state’s minimum required liability insurance.
 But that’s enough since that’s what you need to legally drive your rebuilt car.

-Insuring a car with a rebuilt salvage title car tends to be more expensive than insuring one with a clean title.
-This is because rebuilt cars used to carry a salvage brand.
+Insurance for rebuilt title cars tends to be more expensive than for those with clean titles.
+This is because rebuilds used to carry a salvage brand.
 And these are normally more risky or costly to repair.
 Each provider varies, however.
-So, it’s a good idea to double-check with your insurer on what kinds of insurance are available to rebuilt vehicles and at what cost.
+So, it’s a good idea to double-check with your insurer on what coverages are available to rebuilt vehicles and at what cost.

 Full Windshield Replacement